Head teacher Sir Alan Davies avoids jail over fraud

 Davies, knighted for his services to education, resigned in 2009.

-The court heard that Davies paid himself, three staff members and two governors a total of £2.7m over several years through bonuses and salaries.
+It had been claimed that Davies paid himself, three staff members and two governors a total of £2.7m over several years through bonuses and salaries.

 Defending Davies, William Clegg QC, told the court he was an "inspirational" teacher and the offences needed to be taken in context.